 London Fire Brigade institutionally misogynist and racist, review finds

-An independent culture review into the brigade was led by a former chief crown prosecutor.
+An independent culture review into the brigade was led by former chief crown prosecutor Nazir Afzal.

 Racism, misogyny, bullying and prejudice at London Fire Brigade have been exposed in a report which warns that the organisation “needs to do more to protect its own people”.